- Education and Science»

 One member of a Signal team held a signal flag or torch on a regulation staff of some sort.
 In the case of torch signals, which were for nighttime messages, a second torch was placed in a stationary position, at the foot of the Signalman, as a reference point.
 If an intended recipient of a message saw the front torch, he could then determine the left and right wags of the signal torch.
 If no front torch was seen, then the wags of the signal torch were not intended for that viewer.

 Another member of the team, usually an officer, gave to the signaler the needed message to convey.
 By various waves and front dips of the signal flag, numbers (1 through 5) were signed.
-Each set of numbers corresponded to:
+Each set of numbers corresponded to a Character: a letter of the alphabet, or a digit, or a special character such as an Ampersand (&):

 · a Suffix – a common set of letters at the end of a word, like “tion”